Province of New York: Dutch

 When the British took over, the great majority of Dutch families remained, with the exception of government officials and soldiers.
 However, new Dutch arrivals became very few.
-While the Netherlands was a small country, the Dutch Empire was quite large, meaning that emigrants leaving the mother country had a wide variety of choices under full Dutch control.
+While the Netherlands was a small country, the Dutch Empire was large, meaning that emigrants leaving the mother country had a wide variety of choices under full Dutch control.
 The major Dutch cities were centers of high culture, but they sent few immigrants.
 Most Dutch arrivals to the New World in the 17th century had been farmers from villages who on arrival in New Netherland scattered into widely separated villages that had little cross contact with each other.
 Even inside a settlement, different Dutch groups had minimal interaction.

 With very few new arrivals, the result was an increasingly traditional system cut off from the forces for change.
 The folk maintained their popular culture, revolving around their language and their Calvinist religion.
-The Dutch brought along their own folklore, most famously Sinterklaas (which evolved into the modern day Santa Claus).
+The Dutch brought along their own folklore, most famously Sinterklaas, which evolved into the modern day Santa Claus.
 They maintained their distinctive clothing and food preferences.
 They introduced some new foods to America, including beets, endive, spinach, parsley, and cookies.
-After the British takeover, the rich Dutch families in Albany and New York City emulated the English elite.
-They purchased English furniture, silverware, crystal, and jewelry.
-They were proud of the Dutch language, which was strongly reinforced through the church, but they were much slower than the Yankees in setting up schools for their children.
-They finally did set up Queens College (now Rutgers University) in New Jersey.
+After the British takeover, rich Dutch families in Albany and New York City emulated the English elite, purchasing English furniture, silverware, crystal, and jewelry.
+They were proud of the Dutch language, which was strongly reinforced through the church, but were much slower than the Yankees in setting up schools for their children.
+They finally set up Queens College, which is now Rutgers University in New Brunswick, New Jersey.
 They published no newspapers, and published no books and only a handful of religious tracts annually.